ab3ra/rps/README.md

 # rps
-A game of rock, papers, scissors.
+A game of rock, papers, and scissors.